Amended this 2nd day of May 2022

 VOTING OF MEMBERS

-Subject to the provisions, if any, contained in the Letters Patent of the Corporation, each member of the Corporation shall at all meetings of members be entitled to one vote and she or he may vote by proxy At all meetings of members every question shall be decided by a majority of the vote of the members present in person or represented by proxy, unless otherwise required in the laws of the Corporation, or by law.
+Subject to the provisions, if any, contained in the Letters Patent of the Corporation, each member of the Corporation shall at all meetings of members be entitled to one vote and she or he may vote by proxy.
+At all meetings of members every question shall be decided by a majority of the vote of the members present in person or represented by proxy, unless otherwise required in the laws of the Corporation, or by law.
 Every question shall be decided in the first instance by a show of hands unless a poll be demanded by any member.
-Upon a show of hands, every members having voting rights shall have one vote, and unless a poll be demanded a declaration by the Chairperson that a resolution has been carried or not carried and an entry to that effect in the minutes of the Corporation shall be admissible in evidence as prima facie proof of the fact without proof of the number or proportion of the votes recorded in favour of or against such resolution.
+Upon a show of hands, every member having voting rights shall have one vote, and unless a poll be demanded a declaration by the Chairperson that a resolution has been carried or not carried and an entry to that effect in the minutes of the Corporation shall be admissible in evidence as prima facie proof of the fact without proof of the number or proportion of the votes recorded in favour of or against such resolution.
 The demand for a poll may be withdrawn but if a poll be demanded and not withdrawn the question shall be decided by a majority of votes given by the members present in person or by proxy, and such poll shall be taken in such a manner as the Chairperson shall direct and the result of such a poll shall be deemed the decision of the Corporation in general meeting upon the matter in question.
 The Chairperson shall not be entitled to vote At General Membership Meeting except in case of an equality of votes at any general meeting, whether upon a show of hands or at a poll, whereupon the Chairperson shall be entitled to a casting vote.

 Unless otherwise ordered by the Exec Board, the fiscal year of the Corporation shall terminate on the 30th day of June in each year.